 Injuries and deaths – to both officers and citizens – and damage that negatively impacts the police/community relationship most often occur during “routine” uniformed police duties.
 Street Patrol is one of the most common, yet dangerous actions performed by police officers.
 Responding to calls in progress, traffic stops, and citizen encounters are a leading cause of grievances and physical harm.

-This highly informative course, presented in both a 3 hour, live-online format and an 8 hour live in-person seminar, utilizes current videos and illustrations to examine how to prevent these occurrences.
+This highly informative course is presented in a full day, live-online format as well as an 8 hour in-person seminar and utilizes current videos and illustrations to examine how to prevent these occurrences.

 Regardless of agency size, this class benefits every officer from rookies to veterans.
 From handcuffing and arrest techniques, to de-escalation and communication, this course will make you safer on the streets – ingraining best practices into your “toolbox.”
 While the course is designed to be dynamic, practical and fun, it takes the subject of officer safety very seriously.
 By the end of the seminar, you will be able to immediately implement new tactics and techniques which will increase your confidence and dramatically improve your officer safety skills.